gemini3d/gemini3d/README.md

 * MUMPS 4.10 - 5.2.
 Mumps &ge; 5.2 recommended to have vastly less verbose console output
 * SCALAPACK 2.0
 * LAPACK95 3.0  (optional)

+NCAR GLOW is automatically installed, but optional in general.
+Auroral emissions use GLOW.
-* NCAR GLOW (optional)   enabled by Meson / CMake `-Duseglow=true` option
+If you wish to enable/disable GLOW, use Meson / CMake `-Duseglow=true` or `-Duseglow=false` option

-### postprocessing and visualization of model output
+### Analysis of simulation output

-GEMINI is transitioning to Python for interfaces, plotting and analysis.
+GEMINI uses Python for essential interfaces, plotting and analysis.
-The CI tests are primarily focused on the Python code interacting with GEMINI and GEMINI data.
-However, we do retain the Matlab / GNU Octave scripts during this transition period.
+A lot of legacy analysis was done with Matlab / GNU Octave scripts that we continue to maintain.

-If GNU Octave is used with the .m scripts, GNU Octave version 4.0 or newer is required.
+The Matlab .m scripts require either Matlab or GNU Octave &ge; 4.0.
-Note that only the essential scripts needed to setup a simple example, and plot the results are included in the main GEMINI respository.
-A separate repository has been created for more involved examples.
+Only the essential scripts needed to setup a simple example, and plot the results are included in the main GEMINI respository.
+The [Gemini-scripts](https://github.com/gemini3d/GEMINI-scripts) and [Gemini-examples](https://github.com/gemini3d/GEMINI-examples) contain scripts used for various published and ongoing analyses.

 ### Document generation